eight04/end2end/README.md

 	- How to manage z-index?
 * Fix table header transclude problem.
 * Add `parentScope` option to dialog.
+* Change how table-responsive works.
+	- What about border-radius?

 Annoying bugs note
 ------------------